MAN95-dev/The-Bookshelf/README.md

     python manage.py runserver
     ```

 12. Once the program is running, go to the local link provided and add `/admin` to the end of the ur.
-Here log in with your superuser account and create instances of ShippingDestination and Product within the new database.
+Here log in with your superuser
+    account and create instances of ShippingDestination and Product within the new database.

 13. Once instances of these items exist in your database your local site will run as expected.

 ## Heroku Deployment

-To deploy The House of Mouse webshop to heroku, take the following steps:
+To deploy The Bookshelf website to heroku, take the following steps:

 1. Create a `requirements.txt` file using the terminal command `pip freeze > requirements.txt`.